NimaBavar/NImaBavar/docs/README.md

 **Dear sir/madam
 It is my pleasure to introduce myself as Nima, My nickname is KhodeNima, I am a determined young individual of fourteen years old with a strong passion for cybersecurity; I plan to pursue higher education in the universities abroad, in order to serve my homeland the best way possible.
-I aim to realize my ambitions through steadfast dedication and determination; Thank you for your attention to my background; It is highly appreciated.**
-It is my pleasure to introduce myself as Nima, My nickname is KhodeNima, I am a determined young individual of fourteen years old with a strong passion for cybersecurity; I plan to pursue higher education in the universities abroad, in order to serve my homeland the best way possible.
 I aim to realize my ambitions through steadfast dedication and determination, ambitions which commenced to manifest themselves since I was younger.**